NIT-Administrative-Systems/SysDev-EventHub-PHP-SDK/README.md

 }
 ```

-You can test the package by running `phpunit`.
+You can test the package by running `phpunit && ./vendor/bin/phpstan analyse --level 5 src/`.